BlackRock Capital Allocation Trust (NYSE:BCAT) Sees Large Volume Increase

-BlackRock Capital Allocation Trust (NYSE:BCAT – Get Rating) saw unusually-strong trading volume on Tuesday .
-Approximately 53,695 shares traded hands during trading, a decline of 84% from the previous session’s volume of 332,552 shares.The stock last traded at $15.41 and had previously closed at $14.92.
+Shares of BlackRock Capital Allocation Trust (NYSE:BCAT – Get Rating) saw unusually-high trading volume on Monday .
+Approximately 49,841 shares were traded during trading, a decline of 85% from the previous session’s volume of 336,386 shares.The stock last traded at $15.12 and had previously closed at $15.11.

-The business also recently disclosed a monthly dividend, which will be paid on Tuesday, May 31st.
-Investors of record on Monday, May 16th will be given a dividend of $0.104 per share.
-The ex-dividend date of this dividend is Friday, May 13th.
-This represents a $1.25 dividend on an annualized basis and a dividend yield of 8.27%.
+The company also recently disclosed a monthly dividend, which will be paid on Tuesday, May 31st.
+Investors of record on Monday, May 16th will be issued a dividend of $0.104 per share.
+This represents a $1.25 annualized dividend and a dividend yield of 8.25%.
+The ex-dividend date is Friday, May 13th.

 About BlackRock Capital Allocation Trust (NYSE:BCAT)